 When you make a purchase for your business, you receive either a receipt or a bill.
 This depends on whether you have paid, or you will pay later.
-Regardless, the Internal Revenue Services requires that you save the document associated with the transaction for up to seven years.
+Regardless, the Internal Revenue Service requires that you save the document associated with the transaction for up to seven years.
 In this context, the information that documents a financial transaction is called a record.
-In order to meet record keeping requirements, your bookkeeping system should include a records management system.
-And the records management system should have a means to link your financial transactions with supporting documents or information.
+In order to meet record-keeping requirements, your bookkeeping system should include a document management system.
+And the document management system should have a means to link your financial transactions with supporting documents or information.

-When I was growing up, my mother owned and operated her own business.
-Her system for records management consisted of a box with a label to indicate the year.
+When I was a child, my mother owned and operated her own business.
+Her system for document management consisted of a box with a label to indicate the year.
 She filled the box with bills and receipts and other financial documents throughout the year.
 Then, when the new year arrived, she added the box to a stack of boxes that held documents for previous years.
 And she labeled a new box for the new year.
 I believe many of these boxes are still in storage now, long after the (up to) seven-year requirement.
 Have you had a similar experience?
-I find this system is not very practical, especially when searching through multiple boxes for a transaction that happened years ago.
-Although not practical, the system works infinitely better than not having a system at all!
+This system was not very practical, especially when searching through multiple boxes for a transaction that happened years before.
+Although not practical, the system worked infinitely better than not having a system at all!

-Let’s consider what we should expect from a records management system.
-A records management system should provide multiple, easy to use interfaces for document submission, e.g., file upload, email, or smartphone application.
-A records management system should also synchronize with your accounting software.
+Let’s consider what we should expect from a document management system.
+A document management system should provide multiple, easy to use interfaces for document submission, e.g., file upload, email, or smartphone application.
+A document management system should also synchronize with your accounting software.
 The system should pull account information from the accounting software.
 And the system should provide means to categorize transactions by account and post them to the accounting software.
 In addition, the system should include a means to attach supporting documents when posting transactions.
-Finally, a records management system should keep a record of documents submitted to it and of transactions posted to your accounting software.
+Finally, a document management system should keep a record of documents submitted to it and of transactions posted to your accounting software.

 Choosing the best records management application for your company can be a daunting task.
 With so many options, you may experience application overload.
 Then when you finally make a choice, you may receive an email describing a shiny new application that is even better!
 What to do?
 Application developers are constantly battling for your attention.